-On December 7, 2021, North Carolina House Representative Erin P. Pare representing District 37 (Southern Wake County) wrote a letter to CAMPO (Appendix X) asking them to delay the approval of 2050 MTP until the completion of this study, and make the study include alternative routes in addition to the ones being considered at the time.
-The exact contents of the letter are shown below.
+On December 7, 2021, North Carolina House Representative Erin P. Pare representing District 37 (Southern Wake County) wrote a letter to CAMPO (as shown below) asking them to delay the approval of 2050 MTP until the completion of this study, and make the study include alternative routes in addition to the ones being considered at the time.
+The exact contents of the letter are shown on the next page.